dlab-berkeley/AI-Assisted-Coding-In-Python/README.md

 3. Use the file navigator to find the GitHub-Copilot folder you downloaded from Github and click "Open".

-4. Open up the `workshop.Rmd` file in the `lessons` folder via the Files panel in Visual Studio Code (left-hand side).
+4. Open up the `workshop.ipynb` file in the `lessons` folder via the Files panel in Visual Studio Code (left-hand side).

 5. The `solutions` folder contains the solutions to the challenge problems.